brave/qa-resources/wikitemplate-cr-upgrade.md

 - [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run).
 - [ ] Test that WebSockets are working by ensuring http://slither.io/ runs once "Play" has been clicked.

+## Extensions

+- [ ] Enable each extension one by one under `about:preferences#extensions` and ensure that the browser doesn't become unresponsive

 ## Flash tests

 - [ ] Test that flash placeholder appears on http://www.homestarrunner.com